The Spectacular Spider-Man (TV series): Synopsis

-Each season of the series takes place over a semester of Peter's high school years, with season one running from September to November and season two from December to March.
+The series follows Peter Parker, a student at Midtown Manhattan Magnet High School who struggles to balance his responsibilities as the costumed hero Spider-Man with the problems of his personal life.
+Each season takes place over a semester, with season one running from September to November and season two from December to March.

-Producer Greg Weisman has stated that the series' theme is "The Education of Peter Parker."
-In keeping with this theme, each of the show's arcs is named after a course of study: season one's arcs are Biology 101, Economics 101, Chemistry 101, and Psychology 101; and season two's arcs are Engineering 101, Human Development 101, Criminology 101, and Drama 101.
+Producer Greg Weisman has stated that the series' theme is "The Education of Peter Parker", and each of the show's arcs is named after a course of study: season one's arcs are Biology 101, Economics 101, Chemistry 101, and Psychology 101; while season two's arcs are Engineering 101, Human Development 101, Criminology 101, and Drama 101.

 Season 1

-The first season opens with Peter Parker entering his junior year at Midtown Manhattan Magnet High School, having only been bitten by a genetically-enhanced spider and acquired his powers in recent months.
-Peter struggles to balance his responsibilities as the costumed hero Spider-Man with the problems of his personal life.
-In addition to fighting crime, he must navigate his romantic affections for Gwen Stacy and Mary Jane Watson; maintain his friendships with Harry Osborn and Eddie Brock; deal with being bullied by football star Flash Thompson at school; keep his internship position as a lab assistant to Dr. Curt Connors at Empire State University; and help to support his Aunt May after the death of his Uncle Ben by working as a freelance photographer at the Daily Bugle.
-The Bugle is owned by loudmouth publisher J. Jonah Jameson, who often uses Peter's pictures of his alter-ego to discredit and carry out a smear campaign against Spider-Man.
+The first season opens with Peter entering his junior year, having only been bitten by a genetically-enhanced spider and acquired his powers in recent months.
+In addition to fighting crime, Peter must navigate his romantic affections for Gwen Stacy and Mary Jane Watson; maintain his friendships with Harry Osborn and Eddie Brock; deal with being bullied by football star Flash Thompson; keep his internship position as a lab assistant to Curt Connors at Empire State University; and help to support his Aunt May by working as a freelance photographer for the Daily Bugle.
+The Bugle is owned by J. Jonah Jameson, who leads a smear campaign against Spider-Man.

-Spider-Man's fight against crime attracts the attention of Tombstone, the "Big Man of Crime" in New York City.
-With the help of corrupt businessman Norman Osborn, timid scientist Dr. Otto Octavius, and mob enforcer Hammerhead, Tombstone orchestrates the creation of various super-criminals to distract Spider-Man from interfering with his empire.
-Among the "supervillains" that Spider-Man is forced to contend with are the Vulture, Electro, the Lizard, Shocker, Sandman, Rhino, Doctor Octopus, Chameleon, and Black Cat.
-Tombstone's plans are complicated when the mysterious Green Goblin surfaces and attempts to take control of the city's criminal underworld.
-After the Green Goblin is seemingly vanquished, Spider-Man must overcome an alien symbiote slowly taking control of his body, which ultimately leads to Eddie Brock's transformation into Venom.
+Spider-Man's fight against crime attracts the attention of Tombstone, the "Big Man" in New York City.
+With the help of Norman Osborn, Otto Octavius, and Hammerhead, Tombstone orchestrates the creation of various criminals to distract Spider-Man from interfering with his empire.
+Among the supervillains that Spider-Man is forced to contend with are the Vulture, Electro, Lizard, Shocker, Sandman, Rhino, Doctor Octopus, Chameleon, and Black Cat.
+Tombstone's plans are complicated when the Green Goblin surfaces and attempts to take control of the criminal underworld.
+After the Goblin is seemingly vanquished, Spider-Man overcomes an alien symbiote who possessed his body, which ultimately leads to Eddie Brock's transformation into Venom.